 Flexibility is key.
-Please visit the following website to learn why an online program might be a good option for you: http://www.ucmo.edu/ucmonline/
+Please visit UCM Online to learn why an online program might be a good option for you.

 The Office of Graduate Studies requires a 2.0 undergraduate GPA for admission into the Graduate School.
 Students seeking graduate admission for an M.S. in Kinesiology must have an undergraduate GPA of 2.75.
+International Students must have an IELTS score of 6.5 or above.
 Students who fail to make this requirement can submit the following materials along with their application packet in order to be reviewed on a probationary basis:

 Email address of references for whom your program advisor may contact

 - Statement of purpose (i.e., Why do you want to receive a master’s degree in kinesiology?
 And why did you choose UCM to receive this degree?)